jrasmusson/ios-starter-kit/basics/UIPageViewController/README.md

 If you leave this out, the animation will combine with the `UIPageViewController` and animate strangely from the upper left and corner of the screen.

+Also the `UIViewController` life cycle is important here.

+- `viewDidLoad` is where you want to setup your views first, along with an offset of where to animate from
+- `viewWillAppear` is they where you do your actual animation

 ```swift
 //
 //  ViewController.swift